 Weight: 40% group project report, 60% oral exam.
 The final grade is a weighted average.
 In order to pass the course, the grade for each of the project report and the oral exam must be a pass grade.

 In order to attend the oral exam, the student must participate in the group project presentation and report writing, as well as pass 80 % of the online e-modules.

 - No external censorship

-If the student did not fulfil the exam registration requirements, which include passing 80 % of the online modules, or if the student failed the combined written and oral exam, the reexam will be an individual assignment report based on the group project and an oral exam.
-The report and oral exam each counts 50% of the final grade.
+The reexam will be an individual assignment report based on the group project and an oral exam.
+The report counts 40% and the oral exam counts 60% of the final grade.
 The student has 5 days to complete the assignment with all aids allowed.
-The oral reexam takes 20 – 30 minutes, is without preparation time, and no aids are allowed.
-Questions are partly based on the group project report and general terminology, concepts and theories related to agricultural value chains.
+The oral reexam takes 20 – 25 minutes, is without preparation time, and no aids are allowed.
+Questions are partly based on the project report and general terminology, concepts and theories related to agricultural value chains.

 The final grade is a weighted average.

 Criteria for exam assesment